West Bank: Key Information & Historical Context

 The West Bank, including occupied East Jerusalem, covers about 2,200 square miles, making it about 15 times larger than the Gaza Strip.
 It is roughly the size of Delaware, and is located on the western side of the Jordan River, which is the source of its name.

 The West Bank has approximately 3.3 million Palestinian inhabitants.
-This includes at least 870,000 registered refugees who were forcibly displaced from their homes by the newly-forming state of Israel when Israel in 1948.
-About one- quarter of these refugees live in 19 refugee camps established by the UN? after the 1948 Nakba.
+This includes at least 870,000 registered refugees who were forcibly displaced from their homes by the newly-forming state of Israel in 1948.
+About one- quarter of these refugees live in 19 refugee camps established by UNRWA after the 1948 Nakba.

 MILITARY OCCUPATION